research + writing.

 Richardson, Allissa V. (2016).
 The Platform: How Pullman porters used railways to engage in networked journalism after the Great War.
 Journalism Studies 17(4): 398-414.

-commissioned reports
+commissioned reports & white papers.

 Richardson, Allissa V. (2021).
 Trends in digital citizen journalism: Bearing witness, building movements, and crafting counternarratives.
 Just Tech: Media & Democracy.
 Brooklyn, NY: Social Sciences Research Council.